Today’s Reading: Song of Songs 3-5

 so I couldn’t care for myself – my own vineyard. – Song of Songs 1:6b

-How often are we so busy doing for other people that we fail to take care of ourselves?
-We are so busy working in the vineyard – living life, maybe even doing ministry – that we fail to make time to slip away into the quiet God is calling us to.
+So busy doing for other people that we fail to take care of ourselves.
+So busy working in the vineyard – living life, maybe even doing ministry – that we fail to make time to slip away into the quiet God is calling us to.

 Catch all the foxes, those little foxes, before they ruin the vineyard of love,